Meet the Founder

 It’s a crazy journey we’ve been on with epic highs and lows.
 There’s been a lot of arguments between husband and wife, designer vs visionary but it’s just made us stronger.
 With the passion that we both have for this brand that’s always going to happen from time to time.
 We’ve been able to experience all this together, meet so many inspiring people along the way and create memories we will cherish for a lifetime.

 No matter what happens, there’s a trip me and Alex took some years ago that kind of summed the whole thing up perfectly.

 We headed to the south of France in our van and arrived at the surf spot around 8:30pm.
 We were greeted by perfect 2ft peeling logger waves with an insane golden orange sky.
 There were one or two locals out and I couldn’t get in quick enough.

 I ran out and logged myself silly for a few hours until it was pitch black.
 For those few weeks we surfed, camped, explored, unplugged, got creative and worked at Passenger, our ‘jobs’ from the road.
 Those days had a big influence on the direction we’ve taken.

-Left: My wife and I somewhere lost on the west coast of British Columbia.
-Right: c.
+Left: c.
 2015 Product testing with our first ever backpack.
 Again, this product is still in the range today and has become a brand staple.
-Bottom: Early morning coffee in the Highlands, loaded up for a day of it.
+Right-top: My wife and I somewhere lost on the west coast of British Columbia.
+Right-bottom: Early morning coffee in the Highlands, loaded up for a day of it.